fear-rush/portfolio-rewrite/src/content/projects/feedforward.md

 :-------------------------:|:-------------------------:
 <center> Geohash z-order curve </center> |  <center> Geohash grid </center>

 Geohash is a spatial data structure that encodes geographical coordinates (latitude and longitude) into a compact alphanumeric string.
-It is hierarchical, meaning that **as the string length increases**, the represented area becomes smaller and more precise.
+It is hierarchical, meaning that as the string length increases, the represented area becomes smaller and more precise.

 #### a.
 How Geohash Works
 **Latitude and Longitude Encoding**: